 The Occupational Safety and Health Administration (OSHA) have strict requirements for respirator (e.g., full-face mask or N-95 filter mask) use.
 Even a simple paper filter mask is subject to OSHA rules.
 These requirements include a medical questionnaire and a respirator fit test for all users.
 This is necessary because wearing a respirator increases the work of breathing, which may cause health problems for some people.
 To avoid these problems, it is best to prevent inhalation exposures by using engineering controls, (e.g., increased room ventilation, fume hoods and gloveboxes) rather than respirators.
-If you must wear respirators, contact the Occupational Health Office of Safety.
-We will help you conform to OSHA regulations.
+OEHS can assist in helping a lab conform to these standards.
+Any individuals that are respirator fit tested must submit all forms including the fit test results and medical questionnaire with OEHS.
+The use of respiratory protection must be cleared through OEHS.